aotaduy/eslint-plugin-spellcheck/README.md

 Refer to: [specifying-parser-options](http://eslint.org/docs/user-guide/configuring#specifying-parser-options)

 "lang": <<String>>, default: "en_US"
 Choose the language you want to use.
-Options are: "en_US", "en_CA", and "en_GB"
+Options are: "en_US", "en_CA", "en_AU", and "en_GB"

 "skipWords": <<Array Of Strings>> default: []
 Array of words that will not be checked.